tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 .. note::
    Every share you create for the specific Tedee Lock must have a unique address email.

 If the employee you want to share the device with already has a Tedee account, he will receive a notification that the device was shared with him.
-Otherwise, an email invitation will be sent automatically by the Tedee system.
+Otherwise, an email invitation will be sent automatically by the Tedee system and the user will be asked to register a new Tedee account.

-The last step is registering the new employee in the Tedee system.
-After that, the new employee will have access to the entrance door to your organization.

 **Sample request**